BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 This should produce several output files with extensions including: .bt2 and rev.1.bt2 etc (six files in total)

 ## Map reads to the genome

+Now we will need to map our reads onto the reference genome, so we can compare their sequences and call genetic variants.
+Here you would look at the bowtie manual to find the mapping code and it's parameters.
+We've already done this, and found that we need to run the `bowtie2`command with the parameters `-x` for reference, `-U` for reads, and `-S` for name of output sam file.

 Let's map those reads using a for loop